 After completing training plus 80 work hours, the uniform is yours to keep without charge.
 Until that time if your employment ends, return it within 24 hours or the prorated value will be deducted from your final paycheck.

+By wearing a uniform you are saving on the cost of soiling and replacing your own clothes.
 Additional or optional uniforms are at your cost.
-Payment is via convenient payroll deductions at .50 cents per hour.
+However, payment is via convenient payroll deductions at .50 cents per hour.
 See the manager for an order form when you're ready.

-As a benefit we help with the cost of uniforms by providing a uniform allowance of .05 cents per hour.
+As a benefit to you we help with the cost of uniforms by providing a modest uniform allowance of .05 cents per hour.
 The allowance accumulates in an account and is automatically applied to your purchases.
 You can review the account anytime, just ask the manager.

 Simple common sense rules: